| Top |

 , indicating whether the

-or not.
+argument is NULL or not.
 The second is a pointer, stored in the array

 field.
 The third is the array length, stored in the uint